zeroc-ice/datastorm/cpp/README.md

 DataStorm was extensively tested using the operating systems and compiler versions listed on [supported platforms][2].

-On Windows, the build requires a recent version of Visual Studio, and the Windows 10 SDK (10.0.14393.0) component when building with Visual Studio 2017.

 ### Dependencies

 DataStorm depends on the Ice for C++11 library.
 ZeroC supplies Ice binary